pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

 ## Consumer test for a message consumer

-The `PactMessageBuilder` class provides a DSL for defining your message expectations.
-It works in much the same way as the `PactBuilder` class for Request-Response interactions.
+For testing a consumer of messages from a message queue, the `PactMessageBuilder` class provides a DSL for defining your message expectations.
+It works in much the same way as the `PactBuilder` class for Request-Response interactions, but will generate a V3 format message pact file.

+The following steps demonstrate how to use it.

 ### Step 1 - define the message expectations